 The southern Guam region is quite picturesque but largely rural.
 Much of it is preserved, undeveloped and untouched but has some of the most popular beaches.
-Ideally, Guam doesn’t have true cities but villages and include Agana, Agana Heights, Asan, Tumon, Tamuning, Mangialao, Santa Rita and Talofofo alongside other tiny villages.
-A hot tourist spot in Guam is the War In The Pacific National Park where the battlefields, trenches, historic buildings and gun emplacements are a historical reminder of World War II.
+Ideally, Guam doesn’t have true cities but villages and includes Agana, Agana Heights, Asan, Tumon, Tamuning, Mangialao, Santa Rita, and Talofofo alongside other tiny villages.
+A hot tourist spot in Guam is the War In The Pacific National Park where the battlefields, trenches, historic buildings, and gun emplacements are a historical reminder of World War II.

 While these historical resources are what makes the park famous a large number of local residents and foreign visitors are attracted to the park by its turquoise waters, sandy beautiful beaches, and its warm climate.
 And speaking of climate, Guam largely enjoys a marine tropical climate that is generally humid and warm.
 While squalls are present during the rainy season, the area is safe from destructive typhoons which are very rare if any.

 Touring Guam is quite simple even though most of the roads here are quite slippery when raining and not graded.
 Congestion is what defines the main roads in Guam and some older vehicles which are more affordable seem to make the place even more overcrowded.
 You can take a walk in the central business district especially in Tumon and Hagana but walking aimlessly on the island can be hazardous as there are no sidewalks and vehicle traffic is also dangerous.
 The official languages in Guam are Chamorro and English but you can expect almost any language in the rapidly growing tourism industry.